SAEmanuel/Shodrone_ISEP/docs/planning/sprint2/EAPLI/US212 - Disable or enable users/03.design/README.md

 The implementation follows a layered architecture, consistent with DDD principles:
 - UI Layer: Presents the list of users with actions to enable/disable, using the EAPLI console framework or backoffice UI.
-- Application Layer: The ToggleUserStatusController orchestrates the operation, interacting with the domain model and checking access permissions.
+- Application Layer: The UserStatusController orchestrates the operation, interacting with the domain model and checking access permissions.
 - Domain Layer: Includes business rules for access control (Admin-only), self-deactivation protection, and status toggling.
 - Persistence Layer: Provides access to user data through the UserRepository.
 - Infrastructure Layer: Handles repository implementation and integration with authentication/authorization mechanisms.